03jayashree/rp2040-spi-temperature/README.md

 <img src="diagrams/rp2040_pinout.png" alt="RP2040 Pinout" width="700" height="600">

+The RP2040 supports SPI, UART, I²C, and PIO on all GPIO pins from 0 to 29.
+However, not all of these pins are physically accessible on the Raspberry Pi Pico board (or other demoboard)—some are used internally or not broken out.
+So, for any practical project, we must use only the GPIOs that are physically available on the Pico’s pin headers.<br>
 For more details on GPIO pin functions and internal peripheral mappings, refer to the official [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).Each GPIO pin on the RP2040 is connected to various internal peripherals (like SPI,UART,I2C etc.) , offering high flexibility for custom I/O functions.SIO, PIO0 and PIO1 are connected to all GPIO pins and are controlled by software (or software controlled state machines) so can be used to implement many functions.